 Runman: Race Around The World

 , which I liked a lot.
-It's important to know a little bit about this guy and the type of games he generally makes, which are largely super-hard platformers along the lines of I Wanna Be The Guy and the stuff the Mario rom-hacking community puts out.
+It's important to know going in that his deal is mostly super-hard platformers along the lines of I Wanna Be The Guy and the stuff the Mario rom-hacking community puts out.

 Now, I don't want to bash Matt, I've only played a few of his games, and Runman was pretty boss.
 And he gives nearly all his stuff away for free.
 I'm pretty sure he released this one not necessarily expecting it to become the Toast Of The Indie Town, just putting it out there for his usual fanbase, who undoubtedly are into the niche market of Super-Hard Platformers.
 But a bunch of the sites and forums that cover indie games really picked this game up and took off with it, just recommending it willy-nilly as one of the best freeware indie platformers ever ... but forgetting (or just not bothering) to add the caveat that this is by one of those Super-Hard Platformer guys and you really have to enjoy Super-Hard Platformers to get anything out of it.
 Unfortunately, there's little here for anyone else, and the resulting game is just too inaccessible and demanding for a broader audience.

 The game has an intentionally vague setup; you play as an egg who can roll around and jump, and decides to roll out of his nest and go see the world.
 For quite a while at the beginning, there's really no story.
 The structure of the game is basically a Metroidvania, you just roll and jump where you're able to, and find power-ups that let you reach even more areas.
 I guess it's really more Metroid than Vania, as there's no levelling up to speak of, the challenge instead comes from lots of demanding and finicky platforming and jumping segments.